adilyoltay/heartpy-enhanced-cpp/docs/mobile_integration.md

 - Hermes enabled in `Podfile` is recommended; JSI path available on iOS.
 - The package vendors the C++ core and KissFFT and builds them automatically via CocoaPods.

+#### Acceleration Flags (optional)

+- iOS (Apple Accelerate/vDSP): enable with `-DHEARTPY_ENABLE_ACCELERATE=ON` to use vDSP for PSD precompute steps.
+FFT already routes through Accelerate when available.
+- Android (ARM NEON): enable with `-DHEARTPY_ENABLE_NEON=ON` to use NEON for PSD precompute (mean reduction and windowed multiply).
+Falls back cleanly on non‑ARM or simulators.

+These guards do not alter algorithmic behavior; they only accelerate inner loops.
+Default settings keep behavior identical.

 ### Usage (Batch)

 ```ts